FlowFuse/website/peopleops/compensation.md

 #### 1Password Family

-As bussines users of 1Password each team member gets a free 1Password Family account.
+As business users of 1Password each team member gets a free 1Password Family account.
 You'll need to link your family, see also [their docs](https://support.1password.com/link-family/).

 #### Launch Lunch